[This article is authored by Aditya Sethi, Associate at Khaitan & Co.]

 The Indian Arbitration and Conciliation Act, 1996 ("the Act"), aimed at reducing judicial intervention in arbitral matters, has been a subject matter of distinct interpretations and deliberations.
 The Act has also witnessed progressive evolution following the developments in international principles.

-Though the Act contemplates an approach to prevent judicial intervention in the arbitral process, the same is not the case under Section 11 for appointment of arbitrators.
-The law of arbitration in India is at its cross roads.
-It is therefore incumbent upon the judiciary to contain its interventionist role that it has assumed for itself and have greater trust in the arbitral process to meet the basic expectations of the litigating community.
+Though the Act contemplates an approach to prevent judicial intervention in the arbitral process, the same is not the case under Section 11 for the appointment of arbitrators.
+The law of arbitration in India is at its crossroads.
+It is, therefore, incumbent upon the judiciary to contain the interventionist role that it has assumed for itself and have greater trust in the arbitral process to meet the basic expectations of the litigating community.

 Through this article, the author seeks to examine the transitional shift in the authority of judges in appointing arbitrators, the settled judicial position after the 2015 Amendment and the recommendations of the Justice Srikrishna Committee Report to formalize the process of appointment of arbitrators to uphold the autonomous nature of the arbitration regime which would be imperative in improving legal coherence and significance.